gnietof/Quantum/Certification/execution_modes.md

 - Jobs are not guaranteed to be executed in the order they were submitted.
 - They will run as closely as possible but they do not get exclusive access to the backend.
 - Sending a one job batch makes no difference in queue execution time compared to job mode.
+- Batch usage is the sum of quantum time of all jobs in the batch.

 ```python
 from qiskit_ibm_runtime import QiskitRuntimeService,SamplerV2,Batch